wacncontent/CustomizeTool/output/articles/hyper-v-recovery-manager-san.md

 3. <a href="#download">Step 3: Install the Provider on the VMM servers</a>—Generate a registration key in the vault, and download the Provider setup file.
 You run setup on the VMM servers to install the Provider and register the servers in the vault.
 4. <a href="#storage">Step 4: Map storage arrays and pools</a>—Map arrays to specify which secondary storage pool receives replication data from the primary pool.
 Map storage before you configure cloud protection because the mapping information is used when  you enable protection for replication groups.
 5. <a href="#clouds">Step 5: Configure cloud protection</a>—Configure protection settings for VMM clouds.
-7. <a href="#replication">Step 6: Enable replication groups</a>—Before you can enable protection for virtual machines you’ll need to enable replication for storage replication groups.
+7. <a href="#replication">Step 6: Enable replication groups</a>—Before you can enable protection for virtual machines you'll need to enable replication for storage replication groups.
 8. <a href="#enablevirtual">Step 7: Enable protection for virtual machines</a>—After replication groups are replicating, enable protection for virtual machines.
 9. <a href="#recovery plans">Step 8: Test the deployment</a>—You can test that virtual machines and data fail over as expected by running a test failover.